 Fires are also thought to have destroyed up to a third of the vines that provide grapes for the Adelaide Hills wine industry.

-With so much damage and destruction done to our gorgeous landscape, the areas affected are crying out for people to return.
+With so much damage and destruction done to our gorgeous landscape and the impact Covid has had on the tourism industry, the areas affected are crying out for people to return.
 Businesses are suffering, tourism numbers have dropped and these places need our support.

 Is it still safe to go hiking?